gRPCClient.jl

 include("test/gen/test/test_pb.jl")

-# Step 3: Create a Client for Your RPC Method
+# Step 2: Create a client

 client = TestService_TestRPC_Client("localhost", 8001)